| WINDOWS

 Guest - limited privileges

-Network Configuration Operators Group - have some admin rights to manage
+Network Configuration Operators Group - have some admin rights to manage computers

 Power Users - less permission than an administrator